 All IMPRS students start with rotations at two different research groups of their choice.
-At the end of the term they will present their results together with a research proposal and choice of lab at the Thesis Proposal Day (taking place in April/Mai 2016).
+At the end of the term they will present their results together with a research proposal and choice of lab at the Thesis Proposal Day (planned to take place in May 2019).

 During the rotations the following course program will be organized for the new-generation IMPRS doctoral students:

-- Modern Topics in neuroscience (October 2015 till January 2016) in which the key concepts and topics of studies are taught.
+- Modern Topics in neuroscience in which the key concepts and topics of studies are taught.
 It includes interactive lectures, master classes by experts, and a round table on animal models.
 2.5 EC

-- Modern Techniques in neuroscience (April till June 2016) which cover a wide range of modern neuroscience, biological and analytical techniques used to address the relevant questions in neuroscience.
+- Modern Techniques in neuroscience which cover a wide range of modern neuroscience, biological and analytical techniques used to address the relevant questions in neuroscience.
 2.5 EC

 The following activities are organized throughout the year (Credit points in brackets):